flmmartins/talos_kubernetes/README.md

 --t <type_of_change> > backup.yaml
 ```

+## Generate new config
-Now generate new config with your changes:
+Now generate new config with your changes.
+This will take the base yaml and merge with your current config
 ```
 talosctl gen config \
 --with-secrets secrets.yaml \